The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Making learner-led shelf labels or signs

-Putting recommendation notes / bookmarks in reading materials
+Putting learner-led recommendation notes / bookmarks in reading materials

 Making learner-led reading materials lists for staff